vishal3477/proactive_IMD/README.md

 ## Getting Started

 ## Datasets
-- Download the dataset for the corressponding GMs from https://drive.google.com/drive/folders/1ZKQ3t7_Hip9DO6uwljZL4rYAn5viSRhu?usp=sharing
+- Every GM is used with different datasets they are trained on.
+Please refer to Table 2 of the supplementary for GM-dataset information.
+Download the dataset for the corressponding GMs from https://drive.google.com/file/d/1fAS7Sj3FhS6v31Z2hb9mp9gaGavgnLu5/view?usp=sharing
-- For leave out experiment, put the training data in train folder and leave out models data in test folder
-- For testing on custom images, put the data in test folder.
+- The training data is used as CELEBA-HQ which is provided in the above link as CELEBA_HQ_TRAIN folder.

 ## Pre-trained model
-The pre-trained model trained on STGAN can be downloaded from:
+The pre-trained model trained on STGAN can be downloaded from: https://drive.google.com/file/d/1p9zETa9rCU0wx8wD5Ige2TbCL8WciV7o/view?usp=sharing

 ## Training
 - Provide the train and test path in respective codes as sepecified below.